yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/create-admin-user.md

 showAsideToc: false
 ---

-To create an admin account, go to [http://yugaware-host-public-ip/register](http://yugaware-host-public-ip/register).
+You can create an admin account via [http://yugaware-host-public-ip/register](http://yugaware-host-public-ip/register).

+![Register](/images/ee/register.png)

 By default, Yugabyte Platform runs as a single-tenant application.

-![Register](/images/ee/register.png)

 After you click **Submit**, you are automatically logged into the Yugabyte Platform console.
 Proceed to [configuring cloud providers](../set-up-cloud-provider/aws).